kashumi-m/Facets-of-RCs---Replication-Package---Madampe-et-al./README.md

 Since some of the qualitative data are:
 1. Out of scope of this study;
-2. Difficult to separately provide here; and
+2. Difficult to separate; and
 3. We use them in our other studies;
 We do not provide them here.